Eurovision Song Contest 1995: 12 points

+The below table summarises how the maximum 12 points were awarded from one country to another.
+The winning country is shown in bold.
+Norway received the maximum score of 12 points from six of the voting countries, with Croatia and Sweden each receiving three sets of 12 points, Denmark, Malta, Spain and the United Kingdom receiving two sets each, and Cyprus, Greece and Israel each receiving one maximum score.

 Broadcasts

 Each participating broadcaster was required to relay the contest via its networks.
 Non-participating EBU member broadcasters were also able to relay the contest as "passive participants".
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.
+These commentators were typically sent to the venue to report on the event, and were able to provide commentary from small booths constructed at the back of the venue.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.